 - The doctor prescribed incorrect or inappropriate medications when the ectopic pregnancy was diagnosed early.

 - The doctor was negligent or careless while performing surgery.

 Abelina Sabrina experienced several of these issues during her process of diagnosing and treating her ectopic pregnancy.
 We highly recommend you watch her video, though she does discuss other topics such as emotional abuse and other struggles in her relationship with her ex boyfriend.

-If you had an ectopic pregnancy and experienced any of the inappropriate actions listed above, or if your story is similar to Abelina’s, you may be entitled to financial compensation.
+If you had an ectopic pregnancy and experienced any of the inappropriate actions listed above, or if your story is similar to Abelina’s, you may be entitled to financial compensation because of medical malpractice.